jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-oliver-huntemann-on-the-countermovement-taking-over.md

 ---
 templateKey: interview-post
 path: /interview-oliver-huntemann
-title: OLIVER HUNTEMANN on the countermovement take-over
+title: OLIVER HUNTEMANN on the countermovement takeover
 date: 2018-08-10T05:46:57.316Z
 description: Our chat with the techno heavyweight ahead of his Australian tour
 featuredImage: /img/oliver-huntemann.jpg